 The bull market was born on pessimism on March 9, 2009

-Thinking back to that time, it’s strange without Templeton’s perspective to imagine that the longest bull market ever could start amidst financial institution wreckage, market weakness, and overall disdain for U.S. stocks (pessimism).
+Thinking back, it’s strange without Templeton’s perspective to imagine that the longest bull market ever could start amidst financial institution wreckage, market weakness, and hatred for U.S. stocks (pessimism).

 Financial institutions battered